FireworksProject/jfdi/docs/applications.md

 ## Application Specific Instructions

+### Kixx.name
+To deploy the app:

+	./jfdi deploy kixx_name <hostname>

+To start the app:

+	cd /webapps/kixx_name/
+	bin/rstart

+Logs will go to /var/log/kixx_name/.

 ### HTMLandCSSTutorial.com
 The SSL certificate htmlandcsstutorial.crt and htmlandcsstutorial.key need to be copied to the server in `/etc/ssl/`.